On the minimum of a conditioned Brownian bridge: Non-adaptive optimisation

 \section{Non-adaptive optimisation}

 Suppose now that we have a black-box optimisation problem in which we can assume that the Brownian bridge is a good probabilistic model for the function at hand.
 That means, suppose that we are trying to find a point in the interval $[0,1]$ with an image as close as possible to the true minimum of a given but unknown path, drawn at random from the law of a Brownian bridge.
-The value of the bridge at the end-points is supposed to be given, or that they have already been sampled.
+The value of the bridge at the end-points is assumed to be given, or that they have already been sampled.
 It is also assumed that we are allowed to sample the path at a fixed small quantity $n$ of points in $[0,1]$.

 A non-adaptive algorithm for this optimisation problem consists in deciding beforehand the $n$ points where we are going to sample the path.
-They have the same convergence order as the best adaptive algorithm as $n\to\infty$, namely $O(n^{-1/2})$, are much simpler to implement, and offer parallelisation opportunities.
+Any such algorithm has the same convergence order as the best adaptive algorithm as $n\to\infty$, namely $O(n^{-1/2})$, are much simpler to implement, and offer parallelisation opportunities.
 Therefore it is worth comparing non-adaptive algorithms in terms of the size of the error incurred for small $n$.
 In a forthcoming paper we will discuss and compare some adaptive heuristics.